goranferbisek/tweety-laravel6-from-scratch/README.md

 # A Twitter clone application in Laravel

-This is an [Laravel](https://laravel.com) application called Tweety.
+This is a [Laravel](https://laravel.com) application called Tweety.
 It is an extension of the final project of the Laravel 6 From Scratch series at [Laracasts](https://laracasts.com/series/laravel-6-from-scratch).

 ## Added features